deusExMac/TwitterSearch/README.md

 - ``quit (or q)``

-  Quits and terminates the application.
+  Quits the shell and terminates the application.

   ### Example
   ```